 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-The 4-H Achievement Plan will help you with these things.
-It will help in:
+The 4-H Achievement Plan will help you in the following:

 - Setting your goals and making plans to reach them.